 Unpredicted absences due to medical emergencies are not covered under the above conflict exam policy.
 If the condition warranting the absence at a scheduled exam is unexpected, relatively minor, and can be recovered from in short order, the student must provide verifiable documentation of the medical emergency to Dr. Peterson within one week of the scheduled assessment date.
-If proper, verifiable documentation of the medical emergency is presented and proven acceptable to Dr. Peterson at the time the student is ready to return to class the Exam 4 score will be used to count as the score for the missed exam.
+If proper, verifiable documentation of the medical emergency is presented and proven acceptable to Dr. Peterson, the student will be given an opportunity to make up the missed work.

 Regrading: If you have a question concerning the grading of an exam, you may submit the entire exam for complete regarding.
 Your score may increase or decrease accordingly.
-The exam must be submitted, with the cover page (found on Canvas) describing the perceived error within the timeframe set forth in class.
+The exam must be submitted, with the cover page (found on Canvas) describing the perceived error, for regrading no later than three (3) class days after the exam was returned to the class (i.e. if the exam was returned on Wednesday, the regrade must be submitted no later than the following Monday).
 Please note that your exams may be photocopied prior to being returned to you.

 Homework: Homework problems will be assigned from the questions at the end of each chapter.
 In addition, additional practice problems will be provided through Canvas.
 Homework assignments will not be collected or graded.
 However, completion and understanding of the homework problems will be of critical importance to succeeding in this course.
-Typically, a student, in order to be successful, will need to spend 1.5-2.5 hours per day studying and completing homework for this course.
+Typically, a student, in order to be successful, will need to spend ~4 hours per day studying and completing homework for this course.